corcorana/restingIAF/README.md

 A preliminary implementation in Python for use with [MNE-Python](https://martinos.org/mne/) is available as part of the [`philistine` package](https://gitlab.com/palday/philistine).

 ## Citation
-If this software was useful for your work, please help others discover it by citing our methods paper:
+If this software was useful for your work, please credit it by citing our methods paper:

 > Corcoran, A.W., Alday, P.M., Schlesewsky, M., & Bornkessel-Schlesewsky, I. (2018).
 Toward a reliable, automated method of individual alpha frequency (IAF) quantification. *Psychophysiology*, e13064. doi: 10.1111/psyp.13064